pippim/pippim.github.io/_posts/2018/2018-03-26-Display-grub-menu-and-options-without-rebooting?.md

 ### Updated May 7, 2018

-Developing the script: https://askubuntu.com/questions/1028604/bash-script-to-clone-ubuntu-to-new-partition-for-testing-18-04-lts-upgrade I discovered you get some ridiculously long menu options that causes the menu to malign:
+Developing the script: [Bash script to backup∕clone Ubuntu to another partition]({% post_url /2018/2018-04-27-Bash-script-to-backup∕clone-Ubuntu-to-another-partition %})e I discovered you get some ridiculously long menu options that causes the menu to malign:

 ```
 4>8  Ubuntu, with Linux 4.14.30-041430-generic (recovery mode) (on /dev/nvme0n1p8)